 In the 1930s, the land between Rochester Avenue and what later became I-80 was divided into two pieces, forming the Smith Family farm on the southern half and the Krall Family farm on the northern half.
 The land was annexed into Iowa City in the early 1980s.

 For two centuries, this land was treated as a commodity.
 Some of the owners loved and respected the land, while others treated it strictly as a financial investment.
 A few never even saw the property.
-The emergence of Harvest Farm & Preserve marks the final stage of this period of commodity trading.
-In 2001, Harvest acquired the Hunter-Krall farm, fronting I-80, and the Smith farm, fronting Rochester.
+The emergence of Monument Farms marks the final stage of this period of commodity trading.
+In 2001, Monument Farms acquired the Hunter-Krall farm, fronting I-80, and the Smith farm, fronting Rochester.
 In October 2002, the new Scott Boulevard extension opened from Rochester to Dodge Street.
-In 2006, Harvest acquired the northwest corner of Rochester and Scott, along with about 25 acres extending directly east.

 Involvement of Harvest Preserve Foundation, Inc.

-In October, 2009, Harvest Farm & Preserve transferred 100.64 acres to Harvest Preserve Foundation, a 501(c)(3).
-This property, to be known as Harvest Preserve, is bordered on the north and east by Scott Boulevard, and on the south by a section of Harvest F&P. The west border of Harvest Preserve abuts a residential street on the southern half (separated by a narrow woods) and undeveloped fields owned by American College Testing (ACT) on the northern half.
+In October, 2009, Douglas and Linda Paul, owners of Monument Farms, transferred 100.64 areas (then valued at over $4,000,000) to Harvest Preserve Foundation, a 501(c)(3).
+This property, known as Harvest Preserve, is bordered on north and east by Scott Boulevard, and on the south by a planned residential development.
+The west border of Harvest Preserve abuts Tamarack Ridge, separated from Harvest by a row of trees and a gravel lane.
+Since 2009, Harvest Preserve has been governed by a Board of Directors.
+It is also protected from future development by a conservation easement with the Iowa Natural Heritage Foundation.